-Surrounded by the Adelaide Park Lands, the city provides access to open public green spaces; a green belt of recreation, community gathering, and central squares that is unparalleled nationally.
+World class facilities such as the Royal Adelaide Hospital, Biomedical Precinct currently home to SAMHRI, Australian Bragg Centre and future new Women's and Children's Hospital, Lot Fourteen Innovation Precinct as well as premier destinations for learning, entertainment, recreation and sporting activities add to the city's attraction.
+Surrounded by the Adelaide Park Lands, the city has access to open public green spaces; a green belt of recreation, community gathering, and central squares that is unparalleled nationally.
 These spaces provide for festivals and events whilst simultaneously increasing the city's biodiversity and sustainability.
-The Adelaide Park Lands are a major recreational, sporting and tourism destination providing a natural and open space that connects the city to the surrounding suburbs.
+The Adelaide Park Lands are a major recreational, sporting and tourism destination, providing a natural and open space that connects the city to the surrounding suburbs.
 They are also home to the Adelaide Botanic Gardens.